-- 49% of people trust owned media such as a company’s website, blog or magazine.
+- 49% of people trust-owned media such as a company’s website, blog, or magazine.
 It’s worth noting that trust in owned media is up 8% in the past year.

 - 43% of people trust social media.

-People ignore advertising more and more, yet they seek out information they want to know – which content marketing offers.
+People ignore advertising more and more, yet they seek out the information they want to know – which content marketing offers.
 It’s important to take a professional, data-driven, fact-driven approach to discussions about advertising and content marketing.

 That said, facts can backfire.
 Facts are necessary, but alone they may not be sufficient, to change people’s worldviews.

-A true believer in TV advertising may not change his or her mind based the facts you present, no matter how compelling.
+A true believer in TV advertising may not change his or her mind based on the facts you present, no matter how compelling.